kaleidos-ventures/taiga/python/docs/conventions/urls.conventions.md

 - The nesting will be the minimum necessary to be able to identify an element or a list of elements.
 For example:
   ```
-  # BAD, the workflow is not needed to identify an story
+  # BAD, the workflow is not needed to identify a story
   GET /projects/<pj_id>/workflows/<wf_slug>/stories/<ref>

   # GOOD